Heesen Yachts: 2020 and beyond

 Responding to the impact of the COVID-19 pandemic, Heesen was quick to implement a raft of new working practices in order not only to meet local and national government guidelines but also to protect its workforce.
 As a result, the yard has been able not only to continue its operations, but also keep the various projects under construction on schedule.
-As of early 2021, these amounted to 14 yachts in build.
 The yard was also quick to develop alternative methods of promotion and communication with clients, including virtual tours, online press briefings, Zoom happy hours, and a talk show called YachtTalk by Heesen.

-Among the yachts in build are five scheduled for delivery in 2021, totalling 265 metres in length, and the yard’s production schedule currently stretches out to deliveries in 2024.
+Among the yachts currently in build are four scheduled for delivery in 2024 and the yard’s production schedule currently stretches out to deliveries in 2027.
+As of early 2024 the yard has 13 yachts under construction for a total of 694 linear metres and 8,755 GT.
 The yard continues to work with a wide variety of designers, and current projects include exterior and interior designs from the boards of Frank Laupman/Omega Architects, Winch Design, Clifford Denn, Bannenberg & Rowell, Luca Dini, and others.
+As the Dutch leader in the 40m+ segment, Heesen has delivered 35 yachts between 2013 and 2022.

 Project Sparta

 In 2019 Heesen confirmed the sale of a 67-metre (220 ft) steel yacht, which is being built as Project Sparta.
 At the end of April 2021 the hull of the 67-metre Project Sparta was turned right way up, ready to begin the next phase of construction with her engineering fit-out.
 Project Sparta is notable for being the largest steel yacht Heesen has undertaken to date, as well as being the largest steel Fast Displacement Hull Form design yet built.
 With exterior and interior design by renowned UK studio Winch Design, Project Sparta combines the sleek lines of a raised pilothouse and reverse sheer with obvious luxury features, including a 6.5-metre infinity pool aft, and a huge 1,200 gross tons of internal volume.
 Twin MTU diesels will give her a top speed of 16 knots, and a transoceanic range of 4,500 miles at 12 knots.
-Her hull and superstructure are due to be joined in October 2021, and she is scheduled for delivery in 2023.
+Her hull and superstructure are due to be joined in October 2021, and she was launched in 2023.